 Or perhaps, without waiting for scientists to play catch-up, you will venture forth into your own inner lab to deploy this brain-sculpting tool, by learning to meditate, deepening your attention, and then affirming the destruction of the pathways you want to dissolve..

-Who would have thought that meditation might hold the key to debugging your life and upgrading yourself to a much more vibrant form of you, version 2017?
+Who would have thought that meditation might hold the key to debugging your life and upgrading yourself to a much more vibrant form of you in the new year?